 Dr. Navega has nearly three decades of clinical experience with individuals who have experienced acute stress, secondary trauma and post-traumatic stress injuries.
 She is an EMDR trained therapist.
 She completed her Master of Social Work from Boston University and her PhD from Barry University’s School of Social Work.
 Her dissertation is titled The Impact of Organizational Stressors: A Grounded Theory Approach to Exploring Stress Injuries in Police Workers’ Compensation Evaluations.
 While teaching research at a college in Boston, she and her colleague, conducted a study in 2016 on stress and coping in helping professionals (police, fire, EMS, acute care medical and mental health professionals).
 They published a peer-reviewed journal article in Best Practices in Mental Health titled, Pivotal Events: I’m Not a Normal Person Anymore.
 Understanding the Impact of Stress among Helping Professionals (Howard & Navega, 2018).
 She is currently employed full-time by Lee County Public Safety and spends most of her time focusing on trauma exposure in EMTs and Paramedics.
 She helped initiate and serves as the Clinical Lead for Lee County Public Safety’s Peer Support Team.
 Nicole is also embedded inside Fort Myers Fire Department and Fort Myers Police Department part-time.
 She has consulted with Islamorada Fire Rescue.
 She volunteers to serve as one of five Mental Health Professionals on the Southwest Florida Critical Incident Stress Management Team.
 Dr. Navega is also the daughter of a police officer.

-Currently Jennifer Browne is a Realtor with REMAX Real Estate Group in Colorado Springs and has been for 10 years now.
+Jennifer Browne is a Realtor with REMAX Real Estate Group in Colorado Springs and has been for 10 years now.
 She is a retired police officer with the City of Colorado Springs where she served for 7 years before having to medically retire due to an injury.
-During her time on CSPD, Jennifer spent her time working the streets and in Narcotics.
-Her husband is also retired from CSPD and he spent his time on the streets, working in SWAT and as a K-9 Handler.
-Jennifer is very passionate about helping their first responder community and continues to involve herself and support organizations that help out First Responders in their area and is excited to be able to do this retreat and help First Responders all over the country.
+During her time on CSPD, Jennifer spent her time working on patrol and in Narcotics.
+Her husband is also retired from CSPD and he spent his time on patrol, SWAT and as a K-9 Handler.
+Jennifer is very passionate about helping her first responder community and continues to involve herself and support organizations that help out First Responders in their area and is excited to be able to do this retreat and help First Responders all over the country.

-Pete is currently in his 28th year of serving the citizens of Southwest Florida as a police officer.
+Pete started in 1995 serving the citizens of Southwest Florida as a police officer.
 He has held numerous positions as a police officer, but being a K-9 handler was by far his favorite.
 Prior to becoming a police officer, he served 6 ½ years as an Aeroscout Observer in the United States Army.
+Pete is a dedicated husband with two adult children, one of which is also a police officer in Florida.
 Pete is dedicated to helping first responders and veterans, and is excited to participate with the Code-3 Retreat.

 Melissa Radke is a Colorado native, born and raised in Colorado Springs.
 She started her career in EMS in 2005 at 21 when she was thrown to the wolves on an ambulance with zero medical background working previously as a server at Red Robin.
 Melissa road that wild ride as an EMT-B for the next ten years full-time for AMR in Colorado Springs/El Paso County until she had her first child and went part-time.
 Melissa was part-time for the next five years.
 She got her real estate license in 2017, began falling off on her EMT continuing education, and fell in love with real estate; Melissa is now a full-time Realtor.
 It wasn't a big transition.
 She is always driving around like she's responding code 3, dealing with various interesting personalities, going into random strangers' homes, knowing many personal things about a person quickly, and holding their hand through a stressful life-changing event.
 Melissa has a passion for helping first responders, and although she may have moved on, her love continues, and she is dedicated to our mission.
 Melissa have seen many of my friends struggle with the stress of being a first responder, past and present.
 She is devoted to offering a fun, relaxing place to decompress for those who dedicate their lives to helping others before themselves.

-William “BJ” Hall has over 35-year career in public safety in both law enforcement and the fire service.
-As a lifelong Florida resident, He began his service in public safety in the fire service as a volunteer firefighter as a teen in St. Johns County, Florida.
-In 1986, BJ joined the Florida Army National Guard were served as a Full-time military police officer from 1988-1990.
+William “BJ” Hall has been in public safety for over 35 years.
+As a lifelong Florida resident, he began his service in public safety in the fire service as a volunteer firefighter in St. Johns County, Florida.
+In 1986, BJ joined the Florida Army National Guard where he served as a Full-time military police officer from 1988-1990.

 In 1990, BJ made the decision to take a full time with the St. Johns County Sheriff’s Office.
 In his service with the sheriff’s office as a Deputy/K9 Handler, BJ was one of the founding members of apprehension K9 program with K9 Hoss.
 After nine years as a K9 Handler BJ took a leave of absence from the sheriff’s office to attend EMT and Paramedic courses.

-After becoming a paramedic and returning to the St. Johns County Sheriff’s Office as a part-time Deputy assigned to the SWAT team as a Tactical Paramedic.
+After becoming a paramedic and returning to the St. Johns County Sheriff’s Office as a part-time Deputy, he was assigned to the SWAT team as a Tactical Paramedic.
 He was a Senior team member and Tactical Medic Team Leader, Basic SWAT Instructor, Rappel Master, and Electronics Specialist for the team.
-As well as an agency Firearms Instructor, Driving Instructor, BJ was also a member of the St. Johns County Sheriff’s Office Dive team, EOD Team, Marine unit, and Aviation Unit.
-And currently assigned to Beach Patrol unit.
-BJ is also the Director of the Florida SWAT Association Tactical Medic Program.
+He was also a Firearms Instructor, Driving Instructor, and member of the St. Johns County Sheriff’s Office Dive team, EOD Team, Marine unit, and Aviation Unit.
+BJ is currently assigned to Beach Patrol unit and is also the Director of the Florida SWAT Association Tactical Medic Program.

 In 2000 BJ started his career with the City of Jacksonville Fire and Rescue as a Firefighter/Paramedic.
-While serving as a full-time Firefighter/Paramedic with the City of Jacksonville, He is Currently an Engineer/Paramedic assigned to the Rescue Division assigned to Station 61.
-He is also a member of Task Force 5/Urban Search and Rescue.
-Additional specialties include being a BLS Instructor, ACLS Instructor, NAEMT TCCC, TECC Instructor, T.E.M.S.
-Instructor,
+While serving as a full-time Firefighter/Paramedic with the City of Jacksonville, he is currently an Engineer/Paramedic assigned to the Rescue Division assigned to Station 61.
+He is also a member of Task Force 5/Urban Search and Rescue and additional specialties include being a BLS Instructor, ACLS Instructor, NAEMT TCCC, TECC Instructor, and T.E.M.S.
+Instructor.

 Greta Hall is a Public Information Officer (PIO) for St. Johns County Fire Rescue (SJCFR) in St. Johns County, Florida.
 She began her career with SJCFR in August 2011 as a Community Program Coordinator to build community outreach programs.
 During that time, she worked as the American Heart Association Training Center Coordinator/Faculty Member over seeing five training sites and over 200 AHA BLS and ACLS Instructors.